-undo_partition_proc(p_parent_table text, p_interval text DEFAULT NULL, p_batch int DEFAULT NULL, p_wait int DEFAULT 1, p_target_table text DEFAULT NULL, p_keep_table boolean DEFAULT true, p_lock_wait int DEFAULT 0, p_lock_wait_tries int DEFAULT 10, p_quiet boolean DEFAULT false, p_ignored_columns text[] DEFAULT NULL)
+undo_partition_proc(p_parent_table text, p_interval text DEFAULT NULL, p_batch int DEFAULT NULL, p_wait int DEFAULT 1, p_target_table text DEFAULT NULL, p_keep_table boolean DEFAULT true, p_lock_wait int DEFAULT 0, p_lock_wait_tries int DEFAULT 10, p_quiet boolean DEFAULT false, p_ignored_columns text[] DEFAULT NULL, p_drop_cascade boolean DEFAULT false)

-- A procedure that can un-partition data in distinct commit batches to avoid long running transactions and data contention issues. - Only works with PostgreSQL 11+ - Calls either undo_partition() function in a loop committing as needed. - p_parent_table Parent table of an already created partition set. - p_interval Value that is passed on to the undo_partition function as p_batch_interval argument.
+- A procedure that can un-partition data in distinct commit batches to avoid long running transactions and data contention issues. - \bullet Only works with PostgreSQL 11+ - Calls either undo_partition() function in a loop committing as needed. - p_parent_table Parent table of an already created partition set. - p_interval Value that is passed on to the undo_partition function as p_batch_interval argument.
 Use this to set an interval smaller than the partition interval to commit data in smaller batches.
 Defaults to the partition interval if not given. - p_batch How many times to loop through the value given for -interval.
 If -interval not set, will use default partition interval and undo at most -b partition(s).
 Procedure commits at the end of each individual batch.
 (NOT passed as p_batch_count to undo_partition function).
-If not set, all data in the entire partition set will be moved in a single run of the procedure. - p_wait Cause the procedure to pause for a given number of seconds between commits (batches) to reduce write load - p_target_table Same as the p_target_table option in the undo_partition() function. - p_keep_table Same as the p_keep_table option in the undo_partition() function. - p_lock_wait Parameter passed directly through to the underlying partition_data() function.
+If not set, all data in the entire partition set will be moved in a single run of the procedure.

+- p_wait Cause the procedure to pause for a given number of seconds between commits (batches) to reduce write load - p_target_table Same as the p_target_table option in the undo_partition() function. - p_keep_table Same as the p_keep_table option in the undo_partition() function. - p_lock_wait Parameter passed directly through to the underlying partition_data() function.
 Number of seconds to wait on rows that may be locked by another transaction.
 Default is to wait forever (0). - p_lock_wait_tries Parameter to set how many times the procedure will attempt waiting the amount of time set for p_lock_wait.
 Default is 10 tries. - p_quiet Procedures cannot return values, so by default it emits NO-TICE's to show progress.
 Set this option to silence these notices. - p_ignored_columns This option allows for filtering out specific columns when moving data from the child tables to the target table.
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
-Value is a text array of column names.
+Value is a text array of column names. - p_drop_cascade Allow undoing sub-partition sets from parent tables higher in the inheritance tree.
+Only applies when p_keep_tables is set to false.
+Note this causes all child tables below a sub-partition parent to be dropped when that parent is dropped.